isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Information & Communications Technology.md

 <p align="justify">At Meridian, we are committed to nurturing students who are digitally confident, responsible, and future-ready.
 In alignment with MOE’s EdTech Masterplan 2030, we adopt a whole-school approach to develop our students into 21st-century learners through a vibrant, ICT-enriched environment.<br>Our ICT programme is anchored in four key strands that support learning and teaching:</p>

-**Strand 1: ICT Curriculum, Pedagogy &amp; Assessment**<br>
+<p align="justify"><b>1.
+Strand 1: ICT Curriculum, Pedagogy &amp; Assessment</b><br>
-We deepen the use of ICT in the classroom, designing engaging, student-centred lessons that foster creativity, critical thinking, and collaboration.
+We deepen the use of ICT in the classroom, designing engaging, student-centred lessons that foster creativity, critical thinking, and collaboration.</p>

-**Strand 2: Student ICT Capacity Building**<br>
+<p align="justify"><b>2.
+Strand 2: Student ICT Capacity Building</b><br>
 We build our students' digital literacy and technological skills in line with 21st Century Competencies.
-We also cultivate Cyber Wellness by guiding students to use ICT safely, ethically, and responsibly.
+We also cultivate Cyber Wellness by guiding students to use ICT safely, ethically, and responsibly.</p>

-**Strand 3: Teacher ICT Professional Development**<br>
+<p align="justify"><b>3.
+Strand 3: Teacher ICT Professional Development</b><br>
 Our teachers are supported and encouraged to design tech-enabled learning experiences.
-We promote a culture of collaboration and professional sharing to enhance teaching with technology.
+We promote a culture of collaboration and professional sharing to enhance teaching with technology.</p>

-**Strand 4: Systems Support**<br>
+<p align="justify"><b>4.Strand 4: Systems Support</b><br>
-We ensure the seamless integration of ICT through a well-supported digital infrastructure that enhances both teaching and learning, as well as administrative efficiency.
+We ensure the seamless integration of ICT through a well-supported digital infrastructure that enhances both teaching and learning, as well as administrative efficiency.</p>